u0736263/exerPyth_PythonStandardLibrary/README.md

 # The Python Standard Library

+Follow the steps below to complete this assignment.

+* Fork this repository
+* Open the Jupyter Notebook in Google Colaboratory
+* Complete the assignment in Google Colaboratory
+* Upload the completed assignment file to this GitHub repository
+* Submit the repository URL in Canvas

 ## Fork this repository

 Fork this repository by clicking the Fork button in the top-right corner of this page.
 This creates a copy of the repository in your GitHub account.

 ![image](https://github.com/user-attachments/assets/52b8b9b6-a3d8-43ad-92f5-51c61b75d370)

-## Open the Jupyter Notebook on Google Colab
+## Open the Jupyter Notebook on Google Colaboratory

 There are two ways you can do this.
 I'll provide instructions for both methods below.